galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Extract the expression table

-The Scanpy tools work on AnnData, so the first analysis step pulls the `table` element out of the archive.
-The archive itself stays in the history, because we need it again for every spatial plot.
+The Scanpy tools work on AnnData, so the first analysis step pulls the `table` element out of the SpatialData object.
+The object itself stays in the history, because we need it again for every spatial plot.

 > <hands-on-title>Export and inspect the AnnData table</hands-on-title>
 >